 MTSU Response to Coronavirus Disease

-Based upon information provided to MTSU Student Health Services
+Last updated January 21, 2021 based upon information provided to MTSU Student Health Services.

 MTSU Response to Coronavirus Disease Q&A

 What is MTSU doing to prepare for COVID-19?

 - We have a three-phase plan on our return to work on the campus.
 Read our plan, Charting Our Course.